NealWhitlock/NealWhitlock.github.io/_posts/2020-02-06-RHR-Predictions.md

 Random Forest MAE: **0.197 BPM**

 I'm not entirely sure right now why these are so much better so I am not ready to call this project complete.
 It is something I will be returning to in the future when I have more knowledge and experience.

+# Addendum 2

+I just realized why the lag was appearing in my models.
+When I use my model to predict the RHR of the following day I started with October 1st.
+It then predicted the RHR for October 2nd and became the first prediction.
+However, the test set that I compared these predictions to started with a RHR value for October 1st, meaning all of my error analyses were off by one day.
+Oh how I wish I had realized this much earlier in my investigations.